RoseLeBlood/roseleblood.github.io/_posts/2019-02-10-roseleblood-openess-sound-server.markdown

 #### PlatformIO

-OpenESS++ is made for use with [platformio](http://platformio.org/), an advanced ecosystem for microcontroller development.
+OpenESS is made for use with [platformio](http://platformio.org/), an advanced ecosystem for microcontroller development.
 To get started with coding esphomelib applications, you first have to [install the atom-based platformio IDE](http://platformio.org/platformio-ide) or for advanced users, [install the command line version of platformio](http://docs.platformio.org/en/latest/installation.html).